RianRBPS/RianRBPS/README.md

 ### Hi there 👋, I'm a Computer Scientist

-- 🌱 I’m currently learning Data Science & Machine Learnig
+- 🌱 I’m currently learning Java
 -  📫 How to reach me: rianrbps@gmail.com

  <div>